ve3wwg/prompro/README.md

 STATUS:
 =======

-as of Sun Feb  8 18:18:43 2015
+as of Sun Sun Feb  8 23:01:36 2015

   Begun development.

+  - Able to download 27C128 or the lower 16K of a 27C256.

 SEEKING DOCUMENTATION:
 ======================

   While I have most of the commands figured out through experimentation, there remain questions.
-If you know of an online manual, or can otherwise assist with this info, please contact me.
+If you know of an online manual, or can otherwise assist with PROMPRO-8 info (or similar), please contact me.

   ve3wwg /at/ gmail.com